Tünel: Description

 The upper station stands 61.55 m above the lower one.

 The gradient of the tunnel varies along its length from 2 percent to 15 percent.
 Originally built with two parallel tracks, the modern Tünel has a single track with a passing loop in the middle, a short duplex section, where two trains pass side by side.

 Rolling stock

 The original rolling stock consisted of two wooden two-car trains.
 One car was reserved for passengers, with its two classes provided divided into separate sections for men and women.
 The other car was used to transport goods, animals and carts.
 Motive power was provided by steam engines.

 The wooden carriages were replaced in 1971 with two electrified steel cars running on pneumatic tires over concrete tracks, thus similarly to the rubber-tyred metro it could be called a rubber-tyred funicular.

+The current rolling stock is a refurbished and modified version of the MP 55, which was used on the Paris Metro.

 In 2007 a new generation of a rolling stock was brought into operation.
 Today each car can carry 170 passengers and travels at a maximum speed of 22 km/h.
 A trip from top to bottom takes about 1.5 minutes, with normal waiting time 3.5 minutes.
 In 2021 the first female driver joined the staff of the Tünel.